Lactobacillus porci

-Lactobacillus porci is a species of bacteria that falls within the Lactobacillus genus.
+Lactobacillus porci is a species of bacteria of the genus Lactobacillus.
 Like other species in this genus, L. porci are gram-positive rods, non-spore forming and facultative anaerobic.
 L. porci is non-motile, and catalase negative.

 Characteristics

-Lactobacillus porci was first discovered in Korea from a pig's small intestine.
-The type strain was cultured from a part of the intestine, suspended in a sodium chloride dilution.
-L. porci grows on de Man, Rogosa, and Sharpe (MSR) agar where it forms ivory colored colonies under anaerobic conditions.

-The species of bacteria is located primarily in guts of mammals and insects.
+Lactobacillus porci was first discovered in the small intestine of a pig in South Korea.
+The type strain was suspended in a sodium chloride dilution, then cultivated on de Man, Rogosa, and Sharpe (MSR) agar and formed ivory-colored colonies under anaerobic conditions.
+The species resides in the guts of mammals and insects such as bumblebees.

 Phylogenetic trees show that L. porci is closely related to strains and subspecies of L. delbrueckii.

 Biochemistry

-L. porci can grow in anaerobic conditions and is capable of producing lactic acid from fermentation of glucose.
+L. porci can grow in anaerobic conditions and is capable of producing lactic acid from the fermentation of glucose.